 Forest has the rights to sell the medicine in the U.S. while Almirall, based in Barcelona, owns rights for the rest of the world.

-Sales forecasts are lower than Spiriva because aclidinium fills a need for new drugs yet “it’s not the most efficacious,” Samimy said.
-Patients who took the highest dose in studies also may have increased heart risks.
+Sales forecasts are lower than Spiriva because aclidinium bromide fills a need for new drugs yet “it’s not the most efficacious,” Samimy said.